SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 management host using Ubuntu 20.04 for bootstrapping and managing the workload clusters.
 The workload clusters use node images that are built by OSISM using Ubuntu 20.04.
-The contained Kubernetes services do not pull in openSSL-3 either.
+The contained Kubernetes services do not pull in OpenSSL-3 either.

 The container management solution allows to deploy a number of standard services.
-Many of the services are built using the golang programming language and are thus not using openSSL.
-The nginx container in the nginx-ingress controller does use openSSL to support SSL termination -- the container is built using Alpine-3.16 which uses openSSL-1.1.1q and is thus not susceptible to this vulnerability.
+Many of the services are built using the golang programming language and are thus not using OpenSSL.
+The nginx container in the nginx-ingress controller does use OpenSSL to support SSL termination -- the container is built using Alpine-3.16 which uses OpenSSL-1.1.1q and is thus not susceptible to this vulnerability.

 <!--TODO: Check all containers and provide list-->